SvenMichaelKlose/tre/README.md

 ## Curly brackets {} to make JSON objects or instead of PROGN

-If you open an expression with a curly brace it'll become a MAKE-OBJECT if the first element is a keyword or a string.
+If you open an expression with a curly brace it'll become a literal (JSON) object if the first element is a keyword or a string.
 Then the argument is grouped into key/value pairs.
 Otherwise it'll become a PROGN.

 ```lisp
 ; Use as PROGN (first element is not a string or keyword).